Airport Operating Procedures

 The Carson City Airport is a non-towered airport, uncontrolled airport as lies within Class G Airspace.
 Operations are conducted under visual flight rules (VFR) or under established Instrument Approach Procedures (IAP’s).
-Carson City Airport is an uncontrolled airport and aircraft operating in the vicinity of the airport under VFR rules are not required to file a flight plan or to contact air traffic control.
 All pilots are urged to use the CTAF at 123.0 and state their intentions in order to facilitate safety.
 Pilots are urged to tune to the AWOS frequency 119.925 to receive a current advisory.

 VOLUNTARY NOISE ABATEMENT

 Runway 9: Aircraft are requested to turn to a heading of 085 after takeoff and maintain that heading until crossing Highway 50.

 Runway 27: Aircraft are requested to turn to a heading of 230 after takeoff and maintain that heading until crossing Carson Street (old Highway 395).
 Runway use is dictated by wind conditions.
 Ideally, it is desirable for aircraft to land directly into the wind.
 Prevailing wind flow is from the west-southwest leading to a greater use of Runway 27.

 NOTE: Runway 27 is the designated runway during calm wind conditions.